dinde451/jarr.d1/Jarulfs_Guide.md

 problem distinguishing the Hellfire data from the Diablo data.
 If no specific data or information is given for Hellfire, it can be assumed to be like in Diablo.

-With such a great number of tables and data that is presented in this guide, errors are bound to exist.
-I am grateful for any information about errors.
-If you do want to report such errors or missing information, do so by mail to pedro.faria@chemeng.lth.se.
-But please avoid writing me asking about other information, clarifications, and so on.
-All I know and have information about can already be found in this guide.

 Feel free to use this guide personally in any way you want.
 If you want to give it away to anyone or make it available for others in any way,